-Services like a private chef are often too pricey to bother considering in most places around the world.
+In general, services like a private chef are pricey in most major cities around the world.
 However, you might be surprised at how reasonable these types of lavish services can be in the Riviera Maya.

 If you are staying in the Playa del Carmen area, this is an idea that will without a doubt be the beginning of a magical night.
 Depending on the menu type you have in mind, your designated Bric ambassador will suggest the best chef for the occasion.
 Picture an al fresco dinner, under a starry sky, sipping wine as the waves pound the nearby shore.
 You receive first-rate service and dine in the privacy of your own vacation home without the hassle of cleaning afterward.

-A custom curated menu and good wine with your favorite travel companion will undoubtably make for an evening that will be etched in your minds forever.
+Without a doubt, a custom-curated menu and good wine with your favorite travel companion will make for an evening that will be etched in your hearts forever.

 5 – Sunset Cruise

 Tip: Many of the reputable companies operate out of the harbors in Puerto Aventuras and Cancun.
-However, included in the reservation is transportation to and from Playa del Carmen.
+However, in most cases, transportation to and from Playa del Carmen is included in the reservation.

 6. – Overnight in Holbox

 This sleepy, little island just 1 hour and 20 minutes from Playa del Carmen is a peaceful gem, ideal for a couple’s getaway.
 One night is all you need to be seduced by its charm.
 There are quaint hotels and adult-only accommodation options such as Hotel Palapa.
 Wake up to ocean views from your bed that will entice you to stay put for the remainder of the day.
-But should you want to do some exploring, bike rentals and kayaks are great modes of transportation for seeing the indescribable beauty of Holbox.
+Alternatively, should you want to do some exploring, bike and kayak rentals are an ideal way to see the indescribable beauty of Holbox.